Rpath: GNU ld.so

+Relative paths are supported by the special token $ORIGIN, which expands to the directory of the executable at runtime.
+For example, -Wl,-rpath,$ORIGIN would add the directory the executable is in to the rpath.
+This allows for building binaries that can be freely moved across different folders.

 The role of GNU ld

 The GNU Linker (GNU ld) implements a feature which it calls "new-dtags", which can be used to insert an rpath that has lower precedence than the LD_LIBRARY_PATH environment variable.